 Department of State.

-The Department of State proposes an adjustment to the Schedule of Fees for Consular Services of the Department of State's Bureau of Consular Affairs (“Schedule of Fees” or “Schedule”) for the execution fee for passport books and cards.
-The Department is adjusting this fee in light of the findings of the most recent annual update to the Cost of Service Model to better align the fees for consular services with the costs of providing those services.
+The Department of State implements an adjustment to the Schedule of Fees for Consular Services of the Department of State's Bureau of Consular Affairs (“Schedule of Fees” or “Schedule”) to raise the execution fee for passport books and cards from $25 to $35.
+The Department is adjusting this fee in light of the findings of the most recently approved update to the Cost of Service Model to better align the fees for consular services with the costs of providing those services.

 FOR FURTHER INFORMATION CONTACT:

-To set fees in accordance with the general user charges principles, the Department must determine the true cost of providing consular services.
-Following guidance provided in “Managerial Cost Accounting Concepts and Standards for the Federal Government,” OMB's Statement #4 of Federal Accounting Standards (SFFAS #4), available at http://www.fasab.gov/pdffiles/sffas-4.pdf, the Department chose to develop and use an activity-based costing (ABC) model to determine the true cost of each of its consular services.
+To set fees in accordance with the general principles of cost recovery, the Department must determine the true cost of providing consular services.
+Following guidance provided in “Managerial Cost Accounting Concepts and Standards for the Federal Government,” OMB's Statement #4 of Federal Accounting Standards (SFFAS #4 (available at http://www.fasab.gov/pdffiles/sffas-4.pdf), the Department developed an activity-based costing (ABC) model to determine the true cost of each of its consular services.

 The Department's Cost of Service Model

 The Department conducted periodic Cost of Service Studies using ABC methods to determine the costs of its consular services through 2009.
-In 2010, the Department moved to adopt an annually updated Cost of Service Model (CoSM) that measures all of its consular operations and costs, including all of the activities needed to provide consular services, whether fee-based or not.
-This provides a comprehensive and detailed look at all consular services and all services that the Department performs for other agencies in connection with its consular operations.
-The CoSM now includes approximately 80 distinct activities, and enables the Department to model its consular-related costs with a high degree of precision.
+In 2010, the Department moved to adopt an annually updated Cost of Service Model that measures all of its consular operations and costs, including all activities needed to provide consular services, whether fee-based or not.
+This provides a comprehensive and detailed look at all consular services as well as all services the Department performs for other agencies in connection with its consular operations.
+The Cost of Service Model now includes approximately 80 distinct activities, and enables the Department to model its consular-related costs with a high degree of precision.

 To assign labor costs, the Department relies on a variety of industry-standard estimation methodologies.
 To document how consular staff divide their time overseas, the Department conducts the Consular Overseas Data Collection (CODaC) survey of a representative sample of posts each year.
-The Department uses CODaC survey data in conjunction with volume data from more than 200 individual consular sections in consulates and embassies worldwide, to develop resource drivers to assign labor costs to activities.
-For consular activities that take place in the United States, the Department collects volume data from periodic workload reports, including Passport Agency Task Reports pulled from management databases that include Passport's Management Information System.
-Financial information is gathered from reports by the Bureau of Consular Affairs' Office of the Comptroller.
+The Department uses CODaC survey data in conjunction with volume data from over 200 individual consular sections in consulates and embassies worldwide, to develop resource drivers to assign labor costs to activities.
+For consular activities that take place in the United States, the Department collects volume data from periodic workload reports including Passport Agency Task Reports pulled from management databases that include Passport's Management Information System.
+Financial information is gathered from reports by the Comptroller and Global Financial Services bureau financial systems.
 The Department converts the cost and workload data it collects into resource drivers and activity drivers for each resource and activity.

-The $10 increase in the passport execution fee will result in a $10 increase to the cost to first-time passport applicants and certain applicants who must appear at post offices and other acceptance facilities such as local clerks of court.
+The $10 increase in the passport execution fee will affect first-time passport applicants and certain applicants who must appear at post offices and other acceptance facilities such as local clerks of court.
 Individuals who apply for a passport renewal by mail will not see a fee increase.